 How to Handle Harassment at Work

 It's important to understand harassment in the workplace because it can affect you and impact your career in different ways.
-Knowing what constitutes harassment can help you spot it, and know how to handle it if it happens to you, or even better, help you prevent it from happening in the first place.
+Knowing what constitutes harassment can help you spot it and handle it if it happens to you, or even better, help you prevent it from happening in the first place.

 This includes recognizing what qualifies as harassment, how to file a harassment claim, and what to do if you lose your job because you've reported harassment.